wp-plugins/yet-another-stars-rating/readme.txt

 2. Another example of a restaurant review

 == Changelog ==

+= 0.3.3 =
+* Created a new shortcode that will allow to insert Top 10 highest rated product by author
+* When a post or page is permanently deleted, yasr will delete every votes for that post or page
+* Fixed "add element button" when only 1 multi set is used
+* Updated jquery cookie from 1.4.0 to 1.4.1 and minified it
+* Minor Bug fixes

 = 0.3.2 =
 * Forced multiset field name to be #555 .
 This is to avoid reading problem when using light font color